Thanksgiving in Recovery - What You'll Learn:

 Thanksgiving morning arrived, and instead of waking up with the usual sense of dread or anticipation of drinking, I woke up with gratitude.
 This was a new feeling for me.
 In the past, I would have been excited about the prospect of indulging, but this time, I was focused on what I had gained through my recovery.
 I was grateful for my health, my family’s support, and most importantly, my clarity of mind.
 I decided that this Thanksgiving, I would focus on gratitude, not just for the food and family but for my sobriety and the peace it had brought into my life.

-Gratitude and Reflection on Thanksgiving Morning
+Gratitude and Reflection on Thanksgiving Morning in Recovery

 One of the strategies that helped me navigate my Thanksgiving in recovery was staying connected with my support system.
 Even though I was physically with my family, I made sure to keep in touch with my recovery community throughout the day.
 I sent text messages to friends from my group, and we shared our experiences and struggles with staying sober during the holiday.
 It was comforting to know that I wasn’t alone and that others were facing the same challenges.
 This sense of community gave me the strength to stay focused on my goal of a sober Thanksgiving.